YouTube BrandConnect: As independent company

-By 2016, FameBit had been used in the creation of about 25,000 branded videos, with and estimated 2 billion minutes of viewing time.
+By 2016, FameBit had been used in the creation of about 25,000 branded videos, with an estimated 2 billion minutes of viewing time.

 Acquisition by Google

-On October 11, 2016, Google acquired Famebit, for what was later disclosed to be $USD 36 million.
+On October 11, 2016, Google acquired Famebit, for what was later disclosed to be US$36 million.
 At the time of purchase, FameBit claimed 50,000 registered users.
 Google planned to merge the platform within their YouTube division.

 Since being acquired by Google, FameBit has allowed marketers to retarget videos made on FameBit to viewers via Google's Ads.

 In 2020, FameBit shut down its self-service program which allowed creators to independently find brands to work with.

 On June 16, 2020, the company rebranded as YouTube BrandConnect.

 Business model

 FameBit acts as a platform for companies to post requests for social media content creators to advertise products and services, for a negotiable fee.
 FameBit receives 10% of this fee.

 Controversy

 FameBit has been criticized by brands for allowing YouTubers to join without verifying their followers.
 FameBit has also been criticized by Content Creators for banning them from the platform due to brand disputes.

 Several employees have claimed that FameBit promotes a toxic work environment, with 3 out of 4 of their Glassdoor reviews awarding the company 1 star.